swasti16/regulatory-test-intelligence/README.md

   the hackathon demo; will prioritize after the 3rd evaluation round once real-world drift frequency is better understood from actual eval runs.

+  - **`dropped_invalid_risk` clauses are not auto-recovered** — when the LLM returns a risk_level outside {high, medium, low}, the clause is kept in the output JSON with `status: "dropped_invalid_risk"` and `risk_level: "invalid"` (not silently discarded, not force-included).
+  This is a deliberate human-review checkpoint, consistent with the project's "LLM proposes, deterministic/human logic decides" principle — auto-promoting these to `included` based on grounding+signal-word matching (Option B) was considered but deferred alongside the `clause_id` determinism fix (see Roadmap), to avoid adding unreviewed inference right before the demo.
+Frequency should be near-zero given the rubric constrains the LLM to exactly 3 valid values, but this guards against any edge-case drift.

 ## Roadmap